Resolutions with conical slices and descent for the Brauer group classes of certain central reductions of differential operators in characteristic $p$: Examples of resolutions with conical slices

 \subsubsection{Darboux-type theorems}

-Unfortunately the analogue of \thmref{Darboux} is not true in this context.
-The important difference here is that an irreducible subrepresentation of $V$ does not need to be isotropic.
-In particular maximal isotropic $G$-subrepresantation does not need to be maximal isotropic as a vector space.
+Unfortunately, the analogue of \thmref{Darboux} is not true in general in this context.
+The important new feature is that an irreducible subrepresentation of $V$ does not need to be isotropic.
+In particular, a maximal isotropic $G$-subrepresantation does not need to be maximal isotropic as a vector space.

-Nevertheless the weaker form of Darboux theorem is still true:
+Nevertheless a weaker form of Darboux theorem is still true:

 \begin{prop} Let $(V,\omega)$ be a symplectic representation of a reductive group $G$.
 Let $S\subset V$ be a maximal isotropic $G$-submodule, which is Lagrangian: $S=S^\perp$.
 Then $S$ has an isotropic $G$-equivariant complement which is also Lagrangian.
 Moreover $V$ is isomorphic to $S\oplus S^*$ as a symplectic representation of $G$. \end{prop}